 Do you remember the last time you were trying to decide with your entire family where you should all go for dinner?
 The varying likes and dislikes makes this kind of choice pretty difficult.
 But can you imagine trying to get hundreds of thousands of people to agree on something?

-This is another reason that establishing governments in society is so vital.
-If you do it wrong, though, it can only make matters worse.
-Which is why setting up representatives for groups within society is best.
+This is why governments are vital to functioning societies.
+If we get them wrong, however, they make everything worse. setting up representatives for groups within society is best.
 People can vote in elections for the individuals they want to speak for them.

 All of this outlines why monarchy is so terrible for society.
 If everybody truly is equal, is it fair to elevate one above all else?
 What’s more, if you get one good ruler, what are the odds their heirs will be corrupt?